TimelyDataflow/differential-dataflow/README.md

 One way to approach this problem is to develop a set of known minimal distances to nodes, perhaps starting from the set of roots at distance zero, and repeatedly expanding the set using the graph's edges.

-Each known minimal distance (to some node) can be joined with the set of edges emanating from the node, resulting in proposals for distances to nodes.
+Each known minimal distance (to some node) can be joined with the set of edges emanating from the node, resulting in proposals for distances to other nodes.
 To collect these into a set of minimal distances, we can group them by the node identifier and retain only the minimal distance.

 The program to do this in differential dataflow follows exactly this pattern.
 Although there is a bit of syntactic guff, and there is no reason you should expect to understand the arguments of the various methods at this point, the above algorithm looks like: